ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Assembly Type` is a string used to denote the types of assembly (Smear or Fuel).
 `Assembly Pitch` is a float to denote the distance from the center of one assembly to an adjacent assembly.
-Note: All assemblies in a core should have the same assembly pitch; if they don't errors in geometry may arise.
+**Note:** All assemblies in a core should have the same assembly pitch; if they don't errors in geometry may arise.
 `Duct Thickness` is a float do denote the thickness of the assembly duct.
 `Duct Inside Flat to Flat` is a float to denote the distance from one side of a hexagon to the other.
 `Assembly Height` is a float used to denote the total height of the assembly.
-`Coolant` is a string used to create a material for the coolant.
+`Coolant Material` is a string used to create a material for the coolant.
 `Assembly Material` is a string used to create a material for the assembly.
 `Pins Per Assembly` is an integer of the number of pins for the assembly.
-Note: This number should fit an exact number of rings required, Table 3, shows pins are required for a given number of rings.
+**Note:** This number should fit an exact number of rings required, Table 3, shows pins are required for a given number of rings.

 Table 3.
 Variables for Smear Assembly YAML file.